 The Taiwan Food and Drug Administration (TFDA)—after receiving scientific comments from PETA and thousands of our supporters’ pleas to end animal testing—recently made historic announcements that scores of vulnerable animals would no longer be drowned or electrocuted in order for companies there to make anti-fatigue health claims for food and beverages, and that the agency would also now prioritize internationally recognized, non-animal tests for assessing food safety.
 In addition to pushing for the TFDA to amend a draft regulation to disallow health food companies from mutilating rats in attempts to make joint protection health claims, PETA and its international affiliates are also leading a global trend against animal testing—having persuaded dozens of food and beverage companies to end, or commit to never starting, experiments on animals.

-Then, use the form below to make a similar request of other major health food companies in Taiwan.
+Then use the form below to make a similar request of other major health food companies in Taiwan.